 To give a further look into Ancestry as a company, let’s rewind the clocks a bit more and dig deeper into a time when data was hardly even thought of, economically or technologically.

 In 1990, two Brigham Young University (BYU) graduates, Paul Allen and Dan Taggart, began compiling LDS publications.
-Eventually,c this collection would go on to be called Infobases and after much of their compilations were stored on floppy discs and compact discs their collections only grew!
-The company at first, sold mainly LDS discs from the founder’s car and as their stored publication became larger, Infobases was on Inc.’s top 500 fastest growing companies.
-This is before people realized how data would go on to become tangibly profitable for larger companies.
-1996 was the first year that Ancestry went online and Infobases’ parent company, Western Standard Publishing purchased Ancestry Inc. The two founders of Infobases would go on to purchase Western Standard’s interest in Ancestry inc. and after the purchase the company gradually snowballed, becoming larger and larger.
+Eventually, this collection would go on to be called Infobases, and after much of their compilations were stored on floppy discs and compact discs, their collections only grew!
+The company, at first, sold mainly LDS discs from the founder’s car, and as their stored publication became larger, Infobases was on Inc.’s top 500 fastest-growing companies.
+This was before people realized how data would go on to become tangibly profitable for larger companies.
+1996 was the first year that Ancestry went online, and Infobases’ parent company, Western Standard Publishing, purchased Ancestry Inc. The two founders of Infobases would go on to purchase Western Standard’s interest in Ancestry Inc. and after the purchase, the company gradually snowballed, becoming larger and larger.

-Digitization to online databases became a gold mine and as Ancestry grew, they compiled more and more records.
-They continued to compete with Deseret books which, still today, mainly publishes and sells LDS works.
-In 1998, Ancestry Inc. launched MyFamily.com and the site accumulated over one million users in a matter of half a year! $90 million was gathered from investors and by November 1999 MyFamily.com changed its name to Ancestry.com, as you and I know it.
+Digitization to online databases became a gold mine, and as Ancestry grew, they compiled more and more records.
+They continued to compete with Deseret Books, which mainly publishes and sells LDS works today.
+In 1998, Ancestry Inc. launched MyFamily.com, and the site accumulated over one million users in a matter of half a year! $90 million was gathered from investors, and by November 1999, MyFamily.com changed its name to Ancestry.com, as you and I know it.

 What is Ancestry.com?